Tech giants plan to testify against France's digital tax

-Google, Facebook and Amazon will testify against France's digital tax next week, according to a Wednesday report from Reuters.
+Google, Facebook and Amazon is set to testify against France's digital tax next week, according to a Wednesday report from Reuters.
 On July 12, the French Senate approved a 3% tariff on big tech companies providing services to French users, with the Trump administration at the time saying it would investigate whether the move amounts to unfair trade practices by discriminating against US companies.

 The digital tax affects companies that make at least €750 million in revenue worldwide -- around $844 million -- as well as €25 million in digital sales in France.
 The US investigation into France's new rules will be conducted by US Trade Representative Robert Lighthizer.
 It'll be a 301 probe, the same kind that led to tariffs being placed on China last year.

-In Google's written testimony, Nicholas Bramble, the company's trade policy counsel, said that France's digital tax threatens to undermine the OrganiZation for Economic Co-operation and Development's (OCED) process.
+In Google's written testimony, Nicholas Bramble, the company's trade policy counsel, said that France's digital tax threatens to undermine the Organisation for Economic Co-operation and Development's (OECD) process.

 "It is a sharp departure from long-established tax rules and uniquely targets a subset of businesses.
 French government officials have emphasized repeatedly that the DST is intended to target foreign technology companies," Bramble said.